LCA-EET/LCA/readme.md

 #### Adding Corwin to Your Party
 To add Corwin to your party, you must first obtain the Soultaker Dagger from the Djinn in the Plane of Air in Irenicus’ stronghold.
 Once you have the dagger, speak to Brega in the Athkatla magistrate.
 He will offer to send the dagger, along with a letter , to Baldur’s Gate if you help him solve the case of the murders in the Bridge District.

 Once the letter is sent, a two-day timer will start.
 When the timer expires, you will see a cutscene that plays when you choose to sleep.
 The conclusion of the cutscene will trigger a four-hour timer, that, when expired, will show a second cutscene depicting the restoration of Skie Silvershield.
 The conclusion of the second cutscene starts the two-day timer that, when expired, will cause Corwin to appear in the Athkatla magistrate building (the same building where you meet Brega).
-CHARNAME will receive a dialogue prompt when this second timer has expired, so you will know when Corwin has arrived.
+Gorion's Ward will receive a dialogue prompt when this second timer has expired, so you will know when Corwin has arrived.

 To experience the most content possible, it is recommended that you add Corwin as soon as you are able.
 Hold off on performing quests or even exploring Athkatla (beyond what’s necessary to solve the bridge murders) until Corwin is in your party.